guyabel/wcde-shiny/README.md

-# wcde
-Wittgenstein Centre Data Explorer
+# Wittgenstein Centre Data Explorer

 Contains all code and data used to build the shiny app for the Wittgenstein Centre Data Explorer, available at http://www.wittgensteincentre.org/dataexplorer/